Before you continue reading the article, do the following:

 With this knowledge, let's investigate further what cause the Google Search for 'unprofessional hair' to show results of images of black women.

 Below is an image that appears on the search results for 'unprofessional hair'.
-Upon visiting the page where the image appears, you get the following:
+Upon visiting the page where the image appears, you get the following.

-Reading the article it becomes clear why it showed up at the top of the Google Image Search results for 'unprofessional hair'.
+Reading the above article it becomes clear why it showed up at the top of the Google Image Search results for 'unprofessional hair'.
 'Unprofessional' and 'Hair' also appear in the article's title which would likely make it carry more weight for the 'unprofessional hair' image search.

 Let's check out the image of Michelle Obama that also came on the first page of the image search results.